Enhanced compatibility features v14

-As a rule, the query planner will select the least expensive plan.
+As a rule, the query planner selects the least expensive plan.
 You can use an optimizer hint to influence the server as it selects a query plan.

 An optimizer hint is a directive (or multiple directives) embedded in a comment-like syntax that immediately follows a

 UPDATE command.
 Keywords in the comment instruct the server to employ or avoid a specific plan when producing the result set.
-For information about using optimizer hints, see the Database Compatibility for Oracle Developers Guide, available at:
+See Optimizer hints for more information.

-Advanced Server includes a set of views that provide information about database objects in a manner compatible with the Oracle data dictionary views.
-For detailed information about the views available with Advanced Server, see the Database Compatibility for Oracle Developers Catalog Views Guide, available at:
+EDB Postgres Advanced Server includes a set of views that provide information about database objects in a manner compatible with the Oracle data dictionary views.
+See Database compatibility for Oracle developers: catalog views for detailed information about the views available with EDB Postgres Advanced Server.

 dblink_ora provides an OCI-based database link that allows you to